CrookedNumber/pmpbelt/README.md

     home_doc = pmpbelt.get(my_uri, my_auth)

-You've saved the home document as a pmpbelt object.
+You've retrieved the home document as a [Collection.doc+JSON](https://github.com/publicmediaplatform/pmpdocs/wiki/Content-Types,-Profiles-and-Schemas) object.
 Let's see what else we have in there:

     print home_doc.urns